Flug- und Fahrzeugwerke Altenrhein: History

 In the years following World War II, FFA manufactured fighter aircraft for the Swiss Air Force, based on Morane-Saulnier designs as the D-3803.
 These were eventually replaced in service by surplus P-51 Mustangs.

 In the 1950s, FFA developed a jet fighter, the P-16.
 The P-16 project, while promising, was cancelled after two crashes, and Hawker Hunters were bought instead.
 Also the project for a Bizjet SAAC-23 was cancelled.
 In the 1960s the company built the Diamant series of sailplanes.

-The firm licence-built many aircraft for Swiss use, including the de Havilland Vampire, de Havilland Venom, Dassault Mirage III, and F-5 Tiger II.
+The firm built many aircraft under licence for Swiss use, including the de Havilland Vampire, de Havilland Venom, Dassault Mirage III, and F-5 Tiger II.

 In 1987, the company name was bought back by Dornier.
-The railway part went to Schindler first, ending up in 1997 as part of Stadler Rail.
+The railway division first went to Schindler, ultimately becoming part of Stadler Rail in 1997.